BasicPrimitives/javascript/samples/PartnerItemTypes.md

 ## Adviser Partner

 Adviser Partner item type is a combination of Partner and Adviser types.
-It is horizontally connected to its parent like Adviser and at the same time it shares children of its parent like Partner.
+It has an in-row horizontal connection to its logical parent, it shares children of the logical parent, but it has no links to its parents.

 [JavaScript](javascript.controls/CaseAdviserPartnerItemType.html)